 The COVID-19 pandemic has negatively impacted CRE credit REITs across the industry, as well as other companies that own and operate commercial real estate investments.
-Throughout 2020, continuing into the first quarter of 2022, countries around the world continued to face healthcare and economic challenges arising from the coronavirus, or COVID-19.
-Efforts to address the pandemic, such as social distancing, closures or reduced capacity of retail and service outlets, hotels, factories and public venues, often mandated by governments, have had a significant impact on the global economy and financial markets across major industries, including many sectors of real estate.
-In particular, the Company's loans for investment and real estate investments in the hospitality and retail sectors have experienced or anticipate a myriad of challenges, including, but not limited to: significant declines in operating cash flows of the Company's investments which in turn affect their ability to meet debt service and covenant requirements on investment-level debt (non-recourse to the Company); flexible lease payment terms sought by tenants; increased property operating costs such as labor and supplies as a result of COVID-19; potential payment defaults on the Company's loans held for investment; and a distressed market affecting real estate values in general.
+Throughout 2020, continuing into the second quarter of 2022, countries around the world continued to face healthcare and economic challenges arising from the coronavirus, or COVID-19.
+Efforts to address the pandemic, such as social distancing, closures or reduced capacity of retail and service outlets, hotels, factories and public venues, often mandated by governments, as well as changes in consumer behavior or corporate policies in response to the COVID-19 pandemic, have had a significant impact on the global economy and financial markets across major industries, including many sectors of real estate.
+In particular, the Company's loans for investment and real estate investments in the hospitality and retail sectors have experienced and anticipate a myriad of challenges, including, but not limited to: significant declines in operating cash flows of the Company's investments which in turn affect their ability to meet debt service and covenant requirements on investment-level debt (non-recourse to the Company); flexible lease payment terms sought by tenants; increased property operating costs such as labor and supplies as a result of COVID-19; potential payment defaults on the Company's loans held for investment; and a distressed market affecting real estate values in general.
 The COVID-19 crisis may also lead to heightened risk of litigation at the investment and corporate level, with an ensuing increase in litigation and related costs.

 The volatility in equity and debt markets, and the economic fallout from COVID-19 may affect the valuation of the Company's financial assets, carried at fair value.
-The Company's consideration and assessment of impairment is discussed further in Note 3, "Loans Held for Investment, net," Note 5, "Real Estate Securities, Available for Sale," Note 6, "Real Estate, net and Real Estate Held for Sale" and Note 14, "Fair Value."
+The Company's consideration and assessment of impairment is discussed further in Note 3, "Loans Held for Investment, net," Note 4, "Real Estate Securities," Note 5, "Real Estate, net and Real Estate Held for Sale" and Note 13, "Fair Value."

-A prolonged economic downturn as a result of efforts to contain COVID-19 may continue to negatively affect the Company's financial condition and results of operations.
+The continuing economic downturn as a result of efforts to contain COVID-19 may continue to negatively affect the Company's financial condition and results of operations.
 While the extent and duration of the broad effects of COVID-19 on the global economy and the Company remain unclear, the Company believes it has materially addressed overall recoverability in value across its assets based upon external factors known to date and assumptions using the Company's best estimate at this time.
 The Company will continue to monitor the progress of the COVID-19 crisis and reassess its effects on the Company's results of operations and recoverability in value across its assets as conditions change.